dgarros/netdevops-survey/README.md

 **Proposed solution**: Google Form

 ### Raw Results
-Survey results will be available in raw format for anyone to analyze (in 2016 the results were available in a google sheet).
+Survey results will be available in raw format for anyone to analyze (in 2016 the results were available in a Google Sheet).
 Ideally as we start to have multiple editions of the survey, it would be interesting to have the results available in a common format/place.

 **Proposed solution**: TBD, please join the discussion to help us find the best solution here.